UWrc/UWrc.github.io/docs/tools/r.md

 Rstudio is an integrated development environment (IDE) for R. It's a front-end interface, historically a desktop application but it will be delivered through your browser in this instance.

-Rstudio will run in a Singularity container on a compute node then be directed through the login node back to your local computer via port forwarding.
+Rstudio will run in a Apptainer container on a compute node then be directed through the login node back to your local computer via port forwarding.

 First you need to get the Rocker Rstudio container.
 1. Get an interactive session (e.g., `srun`).
-2. Load Singularity (i.e., `module load singularity`).
+2. Load Apptainer (i.e., `module load singularity`).
-3. Pull a version of Rocker Rstudio (e.g., `singularity pull docker://rocker/rstudio:4.1.0`).
+3. Pull a version of Rocker Rstudio (e.g., `apptainer pull docker://rocker/rstudio:4.1.0`).

 You will need to get our Github gist [[www](https://gist.github.com/npho/7284cf9f3f9fb2ea816072724d80909b)] which was adopted for KLONE from the tutorial by Rocker [[www](https://www.rocker-project.org/use/singularity/)].
 View this as "Raw" then download the text to your home directory.
 I set this as a `rstudio-server.job` file.
 You will need to modify a few things:
 1. The `GSCRATCH` path, I set it to my scrubbed directory on KLONE but if you have a persitent lab folder you should use that instead.